|In 1985, Allen Gardiner had his excellent resource The Carnegie Legacy in Kansas published by the Kansas State Library.

 This Carnegie building was finished in 1915, and shortly thereafter, the librarian, Miss Katherine Cossitt, resigned in protest over furniture and interior decoration issues.
 She also found faults in the building's construction.

 Fidelity Bank and Clark and Clay Bastian saved and renovated the building (thank you, guys!).

 |(L) The postcard was mailed in October, 1913.
 The building has rather a grand entryway,

 Carnegie grant, 1902.
 Winfield dawdled until 1912.
 Building opened, 1913.
 The building was replaced, 1990.

 Speedy grant process (application, January 10, 1910; approval, January 31, 1910).

-This card features the twin towers that render it Romanesque Lite in my opinion.
+This card features the paired towers that render it Romanesque Lite in my opinion.
 Someone got a little tetchy with them after 1915, the date of the card, because the whole entry area was stripped off the building.
-Their bad.

 The reverse of this card features the mysterious 'Sky-Tint' brand and the logo for the Commercial Colortype Company of Chicago.